argoproj/argo-workflows/docs/configure-artifact-repository.md

 ways to accomplish this, including the [Azure Portal](https://portal.azure.com) or the [CLI](https://docs.microsoft.com/en-us/cli/azure/).

+There are two ways to allow argo to authenticate it's access to your Azure storage account.

+### Using Azure access keys

 1. Retrieve the blob service endpoint for the storage account.
 For example:

    ```bash